A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 Consistent treatment and care are crucial for a quick recovery.

-What happens if you don’t treat a paronychia?
+What happens if you don't treat a nail wall infection?

-If a paronychia is not treated, it can worsen and lead to complications.
+If an inflammation of the nail wall is not treated, it can worsen and lead to complications.

 The infection can spread to surrounding areas, causing increased inflammation, increased pain, and possibly abscesses.

-In severe cases, permanent damage to the nail or surrounding tissue may occur, which can lead to long-term problems.
+In severe cases, permanent damage to the nail or surrounding tissue can occur, which can lead to long-term problems.

 🌿 Discover more guides from Health Routine now: